nabzali/DevOps/README.md

 # DevOps

-A set of PowerShell scripts I created to streamline the deployment of web server files
+A set of PowerShell scripts I created to streamline the deployment of build artifacts on web servers